-a and -r has been extended,

 ---------------- ##1 #:4 <== -5.98765432e+5 ##1 #:4 ==> -5.98765431e+5 @ Absolute error = 1.0000000000e-3, Relative error = 1.6701030958e-9 ##1 #:5 <== 100.00 ##1 #:5 ==> 100.000022 @ Absolute error = 2.2000000000e-5, Relative error = 2.2000000000e-7 +++ File "file1" differs from file "file2"

-field in at least one of the two files is of non-numerical type,
+If a certain field in any of the two compared files is of non-numerical type,

 then, instead of performing a numeric comparison, Numdiff will

-simply do a literal (character by character) comparison.
+simply perform a literal (character by character) comparison.

 1.0 xyz 3.0 x y